gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overloads.md

 - ❌: the backend does not support this operator
 - ✅: our extension calls the backend operator and handles preparation if possible
-- NA: the operator is not available (e.g. because mutation on scalar function outputs isn't possible).
+- NA: the operator is not available

 Checkmarks (✅) are clickable and link to the source code.